allain/x-widget/README.md

 ### Optional Data Controller

-The data controller is an optional feature that allows you to define the properties, their data types, and the defaults your component expects.
+The data controller is an optional feature that allows you to define the properties, their data types, and the defaults your widget expects.

 It supports giving values for properties using attributes, as well as a new `x-prop` mechanism.